2017 South American U-17 Championship: Squads

-Each team registered a squad of 23 players (three of whom must be goalkeepers).
+Each team registered a squad of 23 players (three of whom had to be goalkeepers).

 Draw

 The draw of the tournament was held on 12 January 2017, 14:00 CLST (UTC−3), at the Chilean Football Federation headquarters in Santiago, Chile.
 The ten teams were drawn into two groups of five.
 The hosts Chile and the defending champions Brazil were seeded into Group A and Group B respectively and assigned to position 1 in their group, while the remaining eight teams were placed into four "pairing pots" according to their final positions in the 2015 South American Under-17 Football Championship (shown in brackets).